 And daaaamn does this game start off cool!
 Since Rondo of Blood is released on a CD for the PC Engine there is space for some wicked cool anime like sequences.
 Another benefit of the CD is that the music files are big and proper so the soundtrack sounds amazing, the theme for this game “Bloodlines” or “Opposing Bloodlines” sounds in the video and in the first stage and you can already see that here we have a pretty cool game.
 Richter looks great and the background in the stage looks amazing.
 My first impression was very good to say the least.

 Rondo of Blood is less difficult than Dracula’s Curse and probably the first one but more difficult than SCIV.
 Unlike SCIV you will die fighting in this one, not platforming.
-If you fall into a pit you will most likely just have to go a longer or an alternative route instead of just dying, this i think is awesome.
-The pits and the more direct routes lead to the “normal” way of beating the game but dodge the pits and finding some secrets will lead to to the alterative stages.
+If you fall into a pit you will most likely just have to go a longer or an alternative route instead of just dying, this I think is awesome.
+The pits and the more direct routes lead to the “normal” way of beating the game but dodge the pits and finding some secrets will lead to to the alternative stages.
+The difficulty is engaging enough to be fun, and rarely gets frustrating.
+This is a delicate balance the developers got right in Rondo of Blood.

 Here is a detailed longplay… Take a look for yourself ***contains spoilers***